Net Promoter Score Vision One

 Net Promoter Score (NPS)

-NPS is one of the 8 metrics that we use to evaluate brand equity and an integral part of our brand tracking.
-This particular metric measures customers’ willingness to recommend a company, product or service, to a friend.
+NPS, is often used in Customer Satisfaction Surveys and is one of the 8 metrics that we use to evaluate brand equity and is an integral part of our brand tracking.
+This particular metric measures customers’ willingness to recommend a company, product or service to a friend.
 Essentially, it’s a customer loyalty metric.

 Initially developed in 2003 by Fred Reichheld, Bain & Co and Satmetrix, to help companies earn customer loyalty and inspire employees, the Net Promoter Score is an important part of consumer research.
-Further research carried out by Nielsen has supported the metric, confirming that word of mouth is the most influential element of consumers’ purchasing decisions.
+Research carried out by Nielsen supported the metric, confirming that word of mouth is the most influential element of consumers’ purchasing decisions.

 Why is NPS important?